Open-Vocabulary Semantic Segmentation with Mask-adapted CLIP: Experiments

 \subsection{Main results on open vocabulary semantic segmentation}

 \textbf{\ours achieves best performance among open-vocabulary models.} We conduct the comparison with other open-vocabulary generalist models using the common ResNet-101 (R-101) model scale in Table~\ref{tab:sota}.
+We use R-101c~\cite{chen2017deeplab}, which replaces the first $7\times7$ convolution layer of R-101 with 3 consecutive $3\times3$ convolutions and which is popular in the semantic segmentation community.
 If not specified otherwise, our best performance is achieved using joint mask prompt tuning and fine-tuning (see Section~\ref{sec:mask_prompt_learning}).
-First of all, compared with per-pixel approaches (SPNet~\citep{xian2019spnet}, ZS3Net~\citep{bucher2019zs3net}, LSeg~\citep{li2022lseg} and LSeg+~\citep{ghiasi2021openseg}), proposal-based approaches (OpenSeg~\citep{ghiasi2021openseg}, SimBaseline~\citep{xu2021simple} and ZegFormer~\citep{ding2022zegformer}) show better performance.
+First of all, compared with per-pixel approaches (SPNet~\cite{xian2019spnet}, ZS3Net~\cite{bucher2019zs3net}, LSeg~\cite{li2022lseg} and LSeg+~\cite{ghiasi2021openseg}), proposal-based approaches (OpenSeg~\cite{ghiasi2021openseg}, SimBaseline~\cite{xu2021simple} and ZegFormer~\cite{ding2022zegformer}) show better performance.
 Our \ours also falls into the proposal-based category.
 Compared with other proposal-based approaches, our model shows significant improvements across all five benchmarks.
 In particular, our R101c model achieves 7.1\% and 11.0\% mIoU on challenging A-847 and PC-459, which even performs better than the EfficientNet-B7 based OpenSeg model.
-All proposal-based approaches are using the same COCO images, \ie, the 2017 splits with 118K images, but with different annotations.
-Our experiments show different annotations result in relatively small performance differences: we only observe a $\sim$1\% performance drop on A-150 when changing COCO-Stuff-171 to COCO-Stuff-156.
+We notice open-vocabulary segmentation is a new research problem, thus different approaches may use different experimental settings, such as different COCO annotations.
+Our experiments show different annotations result in relatively small performance differences: we only observe a 0.8\% mIoU drop on A-150 when changing COCO-Stuff-171 to COCO-Stuff-156.

 \textbf{Largest \ours model sets up new SOTA results on zero-shot benchmarks.} When we scale up the model, our method can further achieve better results.
 With Swin-Base (Swin-B) backbone and CLIP ViT-L/14, our model can achieve 29.6\% and 55.5\% mIoU on A-150 and Pascal PC-59, which is +8.5\% and +13.6\% higher than the SOTA zero-shot results.
 On the challenging A-847 and PC-459, our model sets up a new zero-shot state-of-the-art 9.0\% and 12.4\% mIoU.
-We further detail the class-wise IoU of A-150 categories in Appendix~\ref{appendix:class_iou}.
+We further detail the class-wise IoU of A-150 categories in Appendix.